Coropuna: Other glacial periods

 Ice has been present on Coropuna for at least 80,000years.
 At least two pre-LGM advances spread beyond the area that was covered with ice during the LGM, with an expansion occurring in particular in the eastern sector of the volcano.
 Moraines older than marine isotope stage 2 are widespread.
 Those close to the village of Viraco may date back 40,000–45,000years and thus be part of an earlier glaciation, and old dates of 47,000–31,000 and 61,000–37,000years ago in the Huayllaura and Sigue Chico valleys could reflect even larger glacier expansions during marine isotope stage 3 or 4.

 Glaciers retreated after the end of the last glacial maximum 20,000–18,000years ago and then re-expanded.
-During the Lateglacial, a group of moraines formed between the position of the LGM moraines and the position of the recent moraines, with one lateglacial advance dated to either 13,400–10,000 or 13,900–11,900years ago.
+During the Late Glacial, a group of moraines formed between the position of the LGM moraines and the position of the recent moraines, with one lateglacial advance dated to either 13,400–10,000 or 13,900–11,900years ago.
 Full glacial conditions lasted until 10,000–9,000years ago; minor advances took place about 13,000–9,000 years ago, and again some 6,000 years ago.
 The late glacial advances coincide with similar glacier expansions worldwide and some of them may correlate with the Younger Dryas cold period or the Antarctic Cold Reversal.
 During the Little Ice Age, glaciers on Coropuna did not expand much, although some rock glaciers might have formed during that time.
 The glaciers descended to 4900 m elevation.

 Importance as a source of water

 Glaciers in Peru are important sources of water for local communities and for hydropower generation, especially during the dry season; their shrinkage is thus of concern.
 A 2003 study by Bryan G. Mark and Geoffrey O. Seltzer estimated that about 30per cent of the dry season runoff in the Cordillera Blanca comes from glaciers.
-Meltwater from the glaciers on Coropuna sustains the baseflow of the rivers during dry periods; Coropuna is an important source of water for the valleys of the surrounding areas and for the desert-like piedmont, with an estimated 38,000 people depending directly or indirectly on water originating from it.
+Meltwater from the glaciers on Coropuna sustains the baseflow of the rivers during dry periods; Coropuna is an important source of water for the valleys of the surrounding areas and for the desert-like piedmont, with more than 60,000 people depending directly or indirectly on water originating from it.
 This water supply is threatened by the retreat of the glaciers and would require costly mitigation measures to compensate for its reduction.
 The Peruvian government is making preparations for Coropuna ceasing to be a contributor to the local water supply by 2025; a 2018 study and re-evaluation of past data concluded that the ice cap should persist until about 2120, and recommends that greater in situ monitoring of Coropuna's glaciers is needed to aid future planning and mitigation.
 Glacial meltwater has a low content of regulated metals while springs sometimes have very high concentrations.